Core Module Information

 Description of module content:

-On this module, you will develop an understanding of the core practical and technical skills for filmmaking today.
-You will acquire the skills required to work with a well-informed knowledge of up-to-date practice for filmmaking.
-You will apply the basic principles of workflow, including image capture and post-production processes, to creative practical exercises in filmmaking.
-You will develop your understandingof a range of methodologies, approaches, and creative concepts relevant to your image-making practice.
-You will learn about the technologies used in film and how new digital technology influences creative processes.
+On this module, you will develop an understanding of the foundational practical and technical skills for cinematography and editing.
+You will acquire the skills needed for current practice of filmmaking.
+You will learn the basic principles of production and post-production processes.
+This will include creative practical exercises in filmmaking and editing.
+You will develop your understanding of a range of approaches and creative concepts relevant to your image-making practice.

 Learning Outcomes for module: